Best PS5 headsets 2026: our top picks for immersive audio for PlayStation 5

 -

-Slightly heavy compared to competitors
+Slightly heavy compared to competing sets

 Buy it if

-You want a briulliant headset for PlayStation Portal: The Pulse Elite is simply the best official headset going now and is also the best headset for PlayStation Portal given its PlayStation Link connectivity.
+You want a brilliant headset for PlayStation Portal: The Pulse Elite is simply the best official headset going now and is also the best headset for PlayStation Portal given its PlayStation Link connectivity.
 If this is what you're after then the Pulse Elite is for you.

 You want some of the best drivers a gaming headset can have: Sony has installed some of the best tech going into the Pulse Elite, and its planar magnetic drivers produce some of the finest game audio we've heard in recent years.
 If you're a bit of an audiophile and want that to translate to your gaming headset then the Elite is a great fit.